Nana Okada: Public image

-Okada is a supporter of the LGBT community.
+Okada is a supporter of the LGBT community and is a member of it, coming out as non binary before the release of her album Asymmetry.

 Okada is also known for her close friendship with fellow AKB48 member Yuiri Murayama; both of them had been members of Team 4 since they became full AKB48 members, until Okada was transferred to Team A in April 2022.
 This relationship is often teased, discussed or even depicted as a near-romantic one in their group-related appearances.
 They are referred to by the blended name "YuuNaa" (ゆうなぁ), which is later officially used as their duo concert title and part of their joint YouTube channel name with Shinobu Mogi and Mion Mukaichi, themselves known as "MogiOn" (もぎおん).

 Personal life

 Okada is named after the number seven, the day of her birth.
 She lives in Kanagawa Prefecture, but was born in Neyagawa in Osaka Prefecture and lived there until she was three years old.
 She has two older brothers and a younger sister.
 Her eldest brother is a medical professional and often gives her dietary advice.
 Her sister, Rina, occasionally accompanies her in live streaming sessions and public appearances, notably at the 2016 AKB48 Janken Tournament where they cosplayed as characters from the anime series Re:Zero − Starting Life in Another World.
 The family owns two Toy Poodles.

-Okada has not declared her sexual orientation, but has stated that she does not have any particular gender preference for the person with whom she could be in a relationship.
-She has also revealed that she had made a love confession to a boy when in middle school.
+In a November 2023 interview with Aera Dot, Okada revealed that she is a non-binary and is in a relationship with a man.
+She had been attracted to both men and women in the past, and had considered herself a lesbian while in AKB48, particularly around July 2017 when she was in a relationship with a woman who "wholeheartedly supported" her.

 Before joining AKB48, Okada had aspired to become a doctor.
 Her personal hero is former AKB48 Group General Manager Minami Takahashi.